bpelunit/bpelunit/net.bpelunit.dist/src/main/resources/doc/TEMPLATES.markdown

 Template variables can also be used to skip partner tracks and activities and inside receive conditions, and control delays when sending messages.
 See below for more details.

+In addition, BPELUnit integrates all the generic tools in Velocity Tools 2.0, using the default configuration and keys listed [here](http://velocity.apache.org/tools/releases/2.0/summary.html).
+These can be useful if you need to perform more advanced tasks in your templates, such as comparing or manipulating dates, converting to/from strings, and so on.
+You can also extend the available tools: for details, please check the relevant section near the end of this file.

 How to build messages using templates
 -------------------------------------